Rich Communication Services: Universal profile

 Google purchased Jibe Mobile in September 2015, and Amir Sarhangi led the RCS project at Google.
 Subsequently Google Jibe worked together with the GSMA which led to the creation of the Universal Profile standard.
 The GSMA published the Universal Profile in November 2016.
 The Universal Profile is a single GSMA specification, and carriers that deploy the Universal Profile makes interconnection with other carriers possible, designed to help carriers launch RCS quickly and scale easily.

 The new standard, helped by promotion from Google, finally led to RCS taking off: in early 2017, there were 47 mobile network operators, 11 manufacturers, and 2 OS providers (Google and Microsoft) that had announced their support of the Universal Profile.
 To accelerate adoption, Google transferred the team that was working on Google Allo to work on a wider RCS implementation, then in 2019 it launched the Google Guest program to provide an OTT (over-the-top) RCS solution using Jibe to all Google Android users for person-to-person (P2P) traffic without requiring carrier support.
 Google Guest rolled out globally by 2020.
-Google Guest is not used for RCS Business Messaging (RBM).
+Google began the discontinuation of Google Guest in 2025.
+Google Guest was not used for RCS Business Messaging (RBM).